 Over time he saw 3 key indicators that predicted student success: One, leadership experience in high school.
 “If a student came to PSA with extensive FFA experience, I could almost guarantee they’d be successful upon graduation.”
 Two, strong communication skills, and Three, a love for learning, indicated by a high level of intellectual curiosity and exploration.
 Today’s students also need a sound grasp of technical skills.

 In addition to guiding and advising countless ISU students, Eric and his wife, Karen, who just celebrated 50 years of marriage, raised three boys: Steve, Fred and Andrew.
 Today, they also enjoy the company of 8 grandchildren.
 “My greatest sense of pride comes from my children and grandchildren.
 I revel in their accomplishments, both big and small.
 They’re each unique in their own way but also integral parts of our family unit.”
-Fred, the wildly popular former ISU basketball player and coach, who now coaches the Chicago Bulls, has struggled publicly with heart conditions.
+Fred, the wildly popular former ISU basketball player and coach, has struggled publicly with heart conditions.
 “His concerns have strengthened our family.
 We all recognize life is fragile and we should be thankful for the gifts we have.”

 One of those gifts is time together in Northern Minnesota-Eric’s favorite getaway.
 Now fully retired, he and Karen enjoy the spontaneity of life while he’s tirelessly working on becoming a scratch golfer.
 “It doesn’t seem to be happening.”